 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip/freezing: A couple ways to make ahead of time!
-Make 1 day in advance-- after it cools, cover tightly and keep in the refrigerator.
+- Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
+Make 1 day in advance—after it cools, cover tightly and keep in the refrigerator.
 Bring to room temperature, if desired, before serving.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling can also be frozen up to 3 months, thaw overnight in the refrigerator before using.

 Try my brown butter blueberry peach crisp next!